 Stuffed shells are an easy and delicious dinner recipe.
 Four cheeses including ricotta, mozzarella, mascarpone and parmesan make this the best!

-Stuffed jumbo shells with ricotta are one of my favorite recipes.
-Naughty?
-You bet.
-Full of carbs and fat?
-Oh yes.
-But does this meal satisfy?
-Definitely.
+Stuffed jumbo shells with ricotta are one of my favorite pasta recipes.

-My preferred method, however, is to boil them for only a few minutes.
+- You only need to boil the shells for only a few minutes.
 This starts the cooking process and softens them enough to easily stuff, but they are still firm enough to not fall apart.
 I find that a short boil like that will also prevent them from sticking to each other.